MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-an-exception-appointment-in-a-recurring-appointment-series.md

 - csharp
 ---

-# How to: Create an Exception Appointment in a Recurring Appointment Series
+# Create an Exception Appointment in a Recurring Appointment Series

 This example uses an [Exception](https://msdn.microsoft.com/en-us/library/bb610440\(v=office.15\)) object to create an exception to a standard recurrence pattern for an appointment.